-It’s almost that time of year when you review your marketing results, make adjustments for the rest of the year and start thinking about setting goals for next year.
-During that process, you’re probably going to look at what worked and what didn’t, and if you’re like many companies we work with as a digital marketing consultant, you’re looking to spend more money and time on getting more leads and customers from the internet.
+It’s almost that time of year when you review your marketing strategy, make adjustments for the rest of the year and start thinking about setting goals for next year.
+During that process, you’re going to look at what worked and what didn’t, and if you’re like many companies we work with as a digital marketing consultant, you’re looking to spend more money and time on getting more leads and customers from digital marketing channels.

-Are you spending time and money on the right small business marketing activities?
+Are you spending time and money on the right small business marketing efforts?

 Summary 6 must-have marketing activities for small and mid-market companies